Skip to main content

 • Students will learn how to work with and describe physical characteristics, working properties and typical applications of ferrous, non-ferrous metals and alloys.
 Students will develop skills in advanced machine operations using the centre lathe (cold riveting), milling machine, pillar drill and heat treatments.
 Students will produce a simple clamping device using screw threads

-• Focusing on traditional design and communication skills as well as the use of CAD and Manufacture using industry standard software such as 2D Design or Solidworks and CAM machines such as Laser cutters and 3D printers.
-As a course work project, students will produce a working prototype made from compliant materials.
+• Focusing on traditional design and communication skills as well as the use of CAD and Manufacture using industry standard software such as 2D Design or SolidWorks and CAM machines such as Laser cutters and 3D printers.
+Students will produce a working prototype made from compliant materials.
 Discovering the working characteristics and properties of thermoplastics and thermoset plastics and typical applications, as well as the use of composites and on-going material research

 Methods of assessment: School Examinations: